AnmAtAnm/langchain-template-supabase/README.md

 yarn supabase:deploy
 ```

-Optionally, if you're also using the Supabase Vector Store from LangcChain, you'll need to push the schema to the database:
+Optionally, if you're also using the Supabase Vector Store from LangChain, you'll need to push the schema to the database:

 ```bash
 supabase db push